The way to structure your knowledge in Slite is by setting up channels.

 When you set up channels per department, try to start high level.
 You can for example create a channel for Marketing, and then host Brand Marketing, Growth Marketing, and Content as docs underneath.

-Once you have used Slite for a couple of months and discover you need to move to separate channels, you can easily convert a doc into a channel anytime.
+Once you have used Slite for a couple of months and discover you need to move to separate channels, you can easily convert a doc into a channel anytime by dragging it outside its container anytime.

 2. Projects